ispras/swat/README.md

 See more details in [reverse debugging documentation](docs/ReverseDebugging.md)

+## QEMU Plugins

+SWAT includes QEMU which was extended to support instrumentation and introspection plugins.

+See more details in [plugin documentation](docs/QemuPlugins.md)

 ## Virtual machine introspection

-SWAT supports non-intrusive introspection of the virtual machine.
+SWAT supports non-intrusive introspection of the virtual machine with the help of the dynamically loaded plugins.

 Non-intrusiveness infers the following features:
 * No need in loading any agents into the guest system